AlexKios/Ascension/README.md

 - **Sprites:** Hand-drawn 2D pixel art assets
 - **Animations:** Frame-based Unity Animator controllers
 - **Sound Effects & Music:** Royalty-free tracks and SFX, as credited in the `/Assets/Audio` folder
+- All assets are from the Unity Store and are free

 ---